JadeC13/Game-Project/README.md

 2. Navigate to the game-project folder

 3. Once inside the game-project folder, just input "start index.html" in the terminal and voila!

+# Dependencies

+Sass version 1.78.0

+# Bugs

+Currently, there is one major bug with my game.
+I have mentioned before that if you want to change Jade's clothing items, you must remove the one she is wearing first.
+This is because if you click on another article of clothing before you take the one she has on off, it will still be applied to her.
+Essentially stacking on top of each other.
+With the way I have written my JS code, I have not been able to find a solution to this problem.
+I could only get it to work right with two elements.
+Once I added more the function that worked didn't work anymore.

 # Credits
 The base body I used for Jade was drawn and colored by me on pixlr.com